MicrosoftDocs/azure-ai-docs/articles/ai-services/openai/includes/fine-tuning-studio.md

 :::image type="content" source="../media/fine-tuning/studio-advanced-options.png" alt-text="Screenshot of the Advanced options pane for the Create custom model wizard, with default options selected." lightbox="../media/fine-tuning/studio-advanced-options.png":::

-Select **Default** to use the default values for the fine-tuning job, or select **Advanced** to display and edit the hyperparameter values.
+Select **Default** to use the default values for the fine-tuning job, or select **Custom** to display and edit the hyperparameter values.
 When defaults are selected, we determine the correct value algorithmically based on your training data.

 After you configure the advanced options, select **Next** to [review your choices and train your fine-tuned model](#review-your-choices-and-train-your-model).